Polyneue/hubblejs-docs/docs/hubble-core.md

-# HubbleJS
+# Documentation

-HubbleJS is a customizable Node.js portfolio generator for developers that is powered by the Github API.
+HubbleJS is a simple, customizable, Github static portfolio generator.
+HubbleJS is designed to quickly generate a static website with minimal configuration from the user.
+However, HubbleJS can be configured to use custom templates and has extensive options for generating a site unique for each portfolio.

 ## Features